bharadwajpro/yt-view-count/README.md

 This React.js web app will display live video view count.
 ## How to use
 Change the youtube video ids in the array in the file ./src/js/scripts.js with the videos you want.
 Run the commands in the Procfile.
 Thats it.
 Go to / to view the live views.
+## Demo
+Link to the demo - http://yt-view-count.herokuapp.com/